harrycresswell/hc/content/articles/Processing-form-data-with-zapier.md

 As cool as this stuff is, it's not something I’ll get into in any more detail now.
 Hopefully you can still appreciate the potential power Zapier can bring to a contact form.

-So now you have my reasons for going with Zapier, let's get on with building this form.

 ## Building the form

-Before we jump into it, let's first take a moment to break down what we would like to do.
+We're almost ready to start building our form, but first lets take a moment to break down what we would like to do.
 Here are the steps:

 - Build a simple HTML form for our static website.
 - Collect the data submitted and store it in a URL using a Zapier Webhook.
 - Use Zapier to automagically send us the data in an email when someone submits the form.
 - Finally, redirect the user to a success page after they complete the form.

+Before we start the build, you might want to jump [over here](https://www.harrycresswell.com/contact/) to see a real world example of how i've implemented this technique.

 ## Step 1: Writing the HTML

 Let’s take a look at the HTML we’re going to use to build the form.

+<p class="message">If you're feeling lazy you can get hold of the source code for this tutorial on <a href="https://github.com/harrycresswell/zapier-contact-form">github</a>.</p>

 For the purpose of this tutorial our form will have two input fields — one for a name and one for an email address — and a button to submit the data.